Outdoor Sculpture Exhibition

 — “The lines of Through both divide and encompass space.
 They frame different areas of the surrounding environment but also create new spaces within the sculpture.
 The diminishing sizes of the forms emphasize the interior space, inviting the viewer into the form.
 The interior and exterior become interchangeable, challenging spatial perception.”
 Website: andisteele.com

 Wesley L. Stewart is primarily a sculptor, but creates art across many disciplines including, but not limited to, drawing and painting.
 His work encompasses both linear and planar aspects, incorporating color to accentuate specific areas of the work or to the surrounding area where it is placed.
 Born and raised in Augusta, Georgia, his interest in sculpture began when working for the family business – Stewart Sheet Metal.
-He received a Bachelor of Fine Arts from Augusta State University and a Master of Fine Arts from Georgia Southern University.
+He received a Bachelor of Fine Arts degree from Augusta State University and a Master of Fine Arts degree from Georgia Southern University.

 — “The metal sculptures I create are three-dimensional drawings.
 I draw and doodle constantly in my sketchbook, making subtle changes with each new page.
 These countless drawings express various gestures, shapes, and linear qualities that will relate to how I intuitively fabricate.
 I call this process “Drawing in Space.”
 Inspired by street art and video games, my work contains similar qualities that are shown through the combination of strong line, gestural energy and layers of bold colors on planar shapes.”
 Website: www.wesleylstewart.com